jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ### `<InputListLOC>` Library of Congress **id.loc.gov** Component
 The Library of Congress's Linked Data Service at [http://id.loc.gov](http://id.loc.gov/) provides a number of subjects, thesauri, classifications, and other vocabularies.
-For large linked data services Sinopia uses Questioning Authorities service but for smaller vocabularies the `InputListLOC` React component directly connects and retrieves a JSON list that is presented to the end user as a lookahead provided by the 'react-bootstrap-typeahead'](#RBT) module.
+For large linked data services Sinopia uses Questioning Authorities service, but for smaller vocabularies the `InputListLOC` React component directly connects and retrieves a JSON list that is presented to the end user as a lookahead provided by the 'react-bootstrap-typeahead'](#RBT) module.
 These linked data vocabularies are pulled from a JSON configuration object that is shared with the `<InputLookupQA>` and